 The data set with information on legal units.

-LEU file including all resident legal unit belonging to a global enterprise groups is sent to EGR for processing.
-LEU file is created by resident legal units that belong to the foreign MNE's, neverthells if they are parents or subsidiaries.
+LEU file includes all resident legal unit belonging to a global enterprise groups.
+They are sent to EGR for processing.
+LEU file is created by resident legal units that are part of foreign controlled MNE or domestic controlled MNE, neverthells if they are parents or subsidiaries.

 REL file including the relationships between legal units is sent to EGR for processing: